 Documents you’ll need

-🗹 If applicable, a copy of the licence required for the job (for example, a driver’s licence or forklift licence)
+- A copy of any licence required for the job (for example, a driver’s licence or forklift licence)

-🗹 A copy of their working visa (for non-citizens)
+- For non-citizens, a copy of their working visa

 Employee details you’ll need